impresso/impresso-corpus-metadata/README.md

 ### About metadata

-The [00_Impresso-MediaSources](https://docs.google.com/spreadsheets/d/1jkW6cuINgT7SpuvJE7jVW4lpWiCypVuFiQOhuDZ_o1E/edit?gid=1371128556#gid=1371128556) spreadsheet serves as the central document containing all Impresso media titles.
-Each tab corresponds to an institution, listing its titles along with manually collected "basic" metadata.
+The [00_Impresso-MediaSources](https://docs.google.com/spreadsheets/d/1jkW6cuINgT7SpuvJE7jVW4lpWiCypVuFiQOhuDZ_o1E/edit?gid=1371128556#gid=1371128556) preadsheet serves as the central repository for all Impresso media titles, along with their manually collected metadata, organized into one tab per institution.

-In addition to this, we gather further metadata from the institutions' APIs.
+In addition, we collect further metadata from the institutions' APIs.

-These two metadata sources may overlap, but both are necessary.
-Not all institutions provide the same level of metadata, and we aim to ensure a baseline common to all titles.
-The master spreadsheet should ideally include information not available in the API metadata and/or values consistent across the entire collection (e.g., institution links or OCR formats).
+While these two sources of metadata may overlap, both are essential.
+Not all institutions provide the same level of metadata, and our goal is to establish a baseline common to all titles.
+The central spreadsheet should ideally capture information not available in the API metadata and/or values that apply uniformly across the entire collection (e.g., institution links or OCR formats).

 ### 1. Fetching metadata from Gsheets